Benchmade 15031-2 North Fork Review

 Should You Buy the Benchmade North Fork?

 For those discerning users, the quality of the Benchmade North Fork is self-evident and will be well worth the cost.
-For the price, you get great quality and lasting design.
+For the price, you get great quality and lasting design in a beautiful, vintage-looking package.
 However, we cannot call it a great value.
-It is a boutique piece of equipment, and losing such an expensive pocket knife out on a camping trip would certainly be a tragedy.
+It is a boutique piece of equipment, and losing such an expensive pocket knife out on a camping trip could qualify as a tragedy for many users.

 What Other Pocket Knives Should You Consider?